Yesterday, I woke to chaos.

 It seemed like such a pain in the ass at first.
 Yet now, having done it, I feel a lot better.
-I can tackle my goals without feeling so claustrophobic and boxed-in.
+I can take my goals without feeling so claustrophobic and boxed-in.

 I can pat myself on the back and tell my inner critic, “See?
 I’m not worthless or any of those other nasty things you called me.
 I can do things, just look!”

 Back in 2010, I was heavy into my training in the hopes of enlisting in the British Armed Forces.
 Running, once the bane of my existence, had become the foundation which made or broke my daily workout regime.
 If I didn’t get out the door to do a run, the whole day fell apart.
 And there were days, especially in England, where the weather outside greatly affected my enthusiasm.

 Adapt or die.
 I adopted the runner’s mantra quickly, “The first step out the door is the hardest.”
 Suddenly, I actually quite enjoyed running in the rain.